How to Stream All the 2021 Golden Globes Winners

 Best Supporting Actress in a Motion Picture

-A detainee at the U.S military’s Guantanamo Bay detention center is held without charges for over a decade and seeks help from a defense attorney for his release.
+The true story of the Mauritanian Mohamedou Ould Slahi, who was held at the U.S military’s Guantanamo Bay detention center without charges for over a decade and sought help from a defense attorney for his release.

 Jodie Foster won for her performance as Nancy Hollander.